-Indicator IC12-Number of billing and account complaints: water supply and sewerage complaints per 1,000 pro supply and sewerage Definition The total number of complaints received by the utility that relate to billing and accounts during the reporting year (complaints).
-The average number of received by the utility, portanged connected properties, the and accounts during the (complaints/1,000 properties). er 1,000 eat relate to billing reporting year Complaints include: · ✓ account payment ✓ financial loss or overcharging ✓ billing errors ✓ affordability and exclude: Section 2 states a section of the x government pricing policy x tariff structures ✗ correctly calculated bill that is too high.
-The number of complaints includes: complaints that the utility is responsible for or has control over, including third party contractors under the utility control General supporting multiple contacts from a customer on the same issue are to be recorded as a complaint if the customer remains unsatisfied notes a customer query that identifies a billing error any call from a customer where they state they are making a a compliant and excludes: complaints regarding a matter that is not the responsibility of the utility or over which the utility has no control such as issues that are the responsibility of the customer x queries on an issue.
+Indicator IC12-Number of billing and account complaints: water supply and sewerage complaints per 1,000 properties: water supply and sewerage Definition The total number of complaints received by the utility that relate to billing and accounts during the reporting year (complaints).
+The average number of complaints received by the utility, per 1,000 connected properties, that relate to billing and accounts during the reporting year (complaints/1,000 properties).
+Complaints include: ✓ account payment ✓ financial loss or overcharging ✓ billing errors ✓ affordability and exclude: x government pricing policy x tariff structures x correctly calculated bill that is too high.
+The number of complaints includes: complaints that the utility is responsible for or has control over, including third party contractors under the utility control General supporting notes multiple contacts from a customer on the same issue are to be recorded as a complaint if the customer remains unsatisfied notes a customer query that identifies a billing error any call from a customer where they state they are making a compliant and excludes: complaints regarding a matter that is not the responsibility of the utility or over which the utility has no control such as issues that are the responsibility of the customer x queries on an issue.
 A complaint can be received by the water utility in person, by mail, fax, phone, email or text messaging.
 Multiple complaints from one customer on multiple issues should be counted as multiple complaints Complaints from multiple customers in relation to the same issue should be counted as multiple complaints C12 = IC12 / C4 Derivation = [IC12- Number of billing and account complaints per 1,000 properties: water supply and sewerage] / [C4-Total number of connected properties: water supply]